The Very Best Things To Do In Playa del Carmen

 Don Sirloin – numerous locations; I recommend the one on 25 Avenida and Constituyentes

 Don Sirloin serves the best tacos in Playa del Carmen.
-I know… it’s a bold claim, and probably everything else you’ve read says you’ll find them at El Fogón, but I respectfully disagree.
+I understand that this is a bold claim, and you may have read elsewhere that the best tacos are at El Fogón, but I respectfully disagree with that assessment.
 It’s easy to do a side-by-side comparison because they’re located right next door to El Fogón!

 For Date Night